Michael-Krzy/basys3/README.md

 # basys3
 basys3 training modules

-10/13/2022 - Program that turns on LEDs which appropriate switch is flipped.
+10/13/2022 -  Switches_and_Leds - Program that turns on LEDs which appropriate switch is flipped.